metacurrency/ceptr-org/_projects/holochain.md

 <br />
 <div class="alert alert-warning" role="alert" markdown="1">
    <b>Stage of Development:</b> Pre-Alpha.
-Proof-of-concept was completed and unveiled at our first [Hackathon](/hackathons).
-We expect to do an **Alpha release in June 2017** when we complete our Security Milestone.
+Proof-of-concept was completed and unveiled at our first <a href="/hackathons">Hackathon</a>.
+We expect to do an <b>Alpha release in June 2017</b> when we complete our Security Milestone.
 </div>

 ## Overview